Ever wonder the best order to read the Bible for the first time?

 To summarize- if you are looking for what book of the Bible to start when reading the Bible for the first time, I highly recommend the Book of Job.
 The rest of the Bible can be used to answer the biggest questions in Job.

-After Job, I recommend to read the 10 shortest books of the Bible first.
+After Job, I recommend reading the 10 shortest books of the Bible first.
 You can download this free printable bookmark here that lists them.